 All schools are required to report on the amount of funding received, how this is being used and the impact this is having on those pupils.
 At St. Peter’s our Pupil Premium Grant allocation for the past three years has been;

-2017 – 18 Pupil Premium Allocation - £12,180
+2020-21 Pupil Premium Allocation - £12,105

-Pupil Premium funding is used in a wide range of ways including;.
+Pupil Premium funding is used in a wide range of ways including:

-- Facilitating mentoring for pupils with social and/ or emotional difficulties recognised as a possible barrier to learning
+- facilitating mentoring for pupils with social and/ or emotional difficulties recognised as a possible barrier to learning;

-- Supporting residential trips and educational visits
+- supporting curriculum enrichment inc. residential trips and educational visits;

-To find out more about the use and impact of our recent Pupil Premium funding at St. Peter’s, please read the attached annual report.
+To find out more about the use and impact of our recent Pupil Premium funding at St. Peter’s, please read the attached strategy statement.